maangulo12/starter-kit/README.md

- ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run the app on Heroku ├──gulpfile.js                * our build system file for automating tasks ├──manage.py                  * our python script for performing commands ├──package.json               * specifies our Node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * this README file ├──requirements.txt           * specifies our Python dependencies ├──runtime.txt                * specifies our Python runtime version ├──server.py                  * our python server script ├──tsconfig.json              * specifies options for the TypeScript compiler
+ ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run the app on Heroku ├──gulpfile.js                * our build system file for automating tasks ├──manage.py                  * our Python script for performing commands ├──package.json               * specifies our Node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * README file ├──requirements.txt           * specifies our Python dependencies ├──runtime.txt                * specifies our Python runtime version ├──server.py                  * our Python script for running the app ├──tsconfig.json              * specifies options for the TypeScript compiler
  ├──typings.json               * specifies packages needed by the TypeScript compiler └──Vagrantfile                * what Vagrant uses to configure the virtual machine